Well, this year I was able to get a great crop on many.

 All the methods are a little different and it depends on what you are using it for.

-I tend to like the frozen herbs for topping pizza or adding to stews for that green fresh taste.
+I tend to like the frozen herbs for topping pizza or adding to stews, soups, salads and so much more for all your cooking needs.

 Dried are great too, it's a matter of preference.